osinenkop/regelum-control/README.rst

     class MySimulator(Simulator):
         ... ## Your methods

-This applies to just about any entity in ``rcognita``.
+This applies to just about any entity in ``regelum``.
 Want a more advanced training pipeline?
 All it takes is too derive your own ``Scenario``.
 Want to push the boundaries of what an RL agent looks like?
 Say no more: just derive a child from ``RLController`` and modify it to your heart's content.